-There shall be a minimum of one meeting per semester for each business unit manager to meet with the General Manager, the Director of Finance and Operations, and the Graphic Design Department Manager.
-At this meeting, all aspects of product review and development will be discussed.
+There shall be a minimum of one Finance and Operations committee meeting per year dedicated to product review and development for each business unit.
+At this meeting, the business unit manager and Graphic Design Department Manager will be present and all aspects of product review and development will be discussed.

 Topics to be discussed shall include but not be limited to: idea generation & screening, concept development & testing, business analysis, and marketing.